On the dangers of minimalism in web applications

 I prefer to keep things simple.
 I like the feel of Sinatra in Ruby or Bottle in Python.
 A request comes in, it matches a route, you do some work, and send the response back.
 Simple and easy to follow.
 Nothing is hidden, everything is right there.

-I use the Phoenix because it is the canonical web framework in Elixir, and a lot of useful libraries are designed for it (site_encrypt, phx_gen_auth etc.).
-Phoenix often feels a bit complicated for what I am trying to do, so when I can I like to opt go for a more Sinatra feel of matching a route and had crafting a response.
+I use Phoenix because it is the canonical web framework in Elixir, and a lot of useful libraries are designed for it (site_encrypt, phx_gen_auth etc.).
+Phoenix often feels a bit complicated for what I am trying to do, so when I can go for a more Sinatra feel of matching a route and hand crafting a response I will.

 I recently decided to create an application to host my blog articles using this minimalist approach.
 In the process I introduced a vulnerability – see if you notice it.